 Service: The aim of the "Service" strand is for students to understand their capacity to make a meaningful contribution to their community and society.
 Through service, students develop and apply personal and social skills in real-life situations involving decision-making, problem-solving, initiative, responsibility, and accountability for their actions.
 Service is often seen as one of the most transforming elements of CAS by promoting students' self-awareness, offering diverse occasions for interactions and experiences and opportunities for international-mindedness.
 Use of the CAS stages in developing a service experience is recommended for best practice.

-Using the CAS stages is the recommended approach for students engaging in service experiences.
-All forms of service should involve investigation, preparation and action that meet an identified need.
+Using the CAS stages is the recommended approach for students engaging in in-service experiences.
+All forms of service should involve investigation, preparation and action that meets an identified need.
+It is recommended that students engage with different types of services within their CAS programme.